George Shultz: Secretary of the Treasury

 Shultz was United States Secretary of the Treasury from June 1972 to May 1974.
 During his tenure, he was concerned with two major issues, namely the continuing domestic administration of Nixon's "New Economic Policy", begun under Secretary John Connally (Shultz privately opposed its three elements), and a renewed dollar crisis that broke out in February 1973.

 Domestically Shultz enacted the next phase of the NEP, lifting price controls begun in 1971.
 This phase was a failure, resulting in high inflation, and price freezes were reestablished five months later.

 Meanwhile, Shultz's attention was increasingly diverted from the domestic economy to the international arena.
 In 1973, he participated in an international monetary conference in Paris that grew out of the 1971 decision to abolish the gold standard, a decision Shultz and Paul Volcker had supported (see Nixon Shock).
 The conference formally abolished the Bretton Woods system, causing all currencies to float.
-During this period Shultz co-founded the "Library Group," which became the G7.
+During this period Shultz co-founded the "Library Group", which became the G7.
 Shultz resigned shortly before Nixon to return to private life.

-Shultz was instrumental in freedom for Soviet Jewry.
+Shultz was instrumental in handling relations with Soviet Jewry.